brandonwilde/codenames/README.md

    1.1.
 May work best for words within a category.
 But produces strange results for words that are not closely related.

+   1.2.
+Could use this metric only for word pairs with similarity above a given threshold.

 2. WordNet relationships can be used to identify categorically or functionally similar words.

    2.1.
 These relationships can be mapped visually and easily interpreted.